samisalreadytaken/vs_library/Documentation.md

 }
 ```
 `Chat( TextColor.Red + "RED" + TextColor.Gold + " YELLOW" + TextColor.Normal + " WHITE" )`

+The `TextColor` enum is strings for concatenation.
+For formatting, use their integer values with "%c".
 ________________________________

 <a name="f_VecToString"></a>